rust-lang/nomicon/src/what-unsafe-does.md

 function/primitive operation or returned from a function/primitive operation.

-A reference/pointer is "dangling" if it is null or not all of the bytes it points to are part of the same allocation.
+A reference/pointer is "dangling" if it is null or not all of the bytes it points to are part of the same allocation (so in particular they all have to be part of *some* allocation).
 The span of bytes it points to is determined by the pointer value and the size of the pointee type.
-If the span is empty, "dangling" is the same as "non-null".
+As a consequence, if the span is empty, "dangling" is the same as "non-null".

 That's it.
 That's all the causes of Undefined Behavior baked into Rust.
 Of course, unsafe functions and traits are free to declare arbitrary other